 The Puerto Rican boa (Chilabothrus inornatus) is a terrestrial boa endemic to the island of Puerto Rico.
-This species has been classified as Endangered in the United States since 1970 and its status was recently reviewed.
-Despite widespread accounts of species occurrence, there are no estimates of historic or current population size and limited field studies.
+This species has been classified as Endangered in the United States since 1970 and listing under the Act requires periodic assessment of the species status to inform possible reclassification decisions and planning for recovery of species.
+Despite widespread accounts of species occurrence, there are no estimates of historic or current population size and limited field studies on population status, trends or demographics.
 However, demographics and life history of captive populations are well understood.
 We used expert opinion and published studies to develop a demographic projection model, which was used to assess the predicted future status of the Puerto Rican boa (hereafter, PR boa) under several potential scenarios.
 This model allowed us to incorporate many sources of uncertainty to produce quantitative estimates of quasi-extinction risk and population growth.
+This type of model, despite lack of data, will still be useful for status assessment, reclassification decisions, recovery planning and prioritizing future research and monitoring.

 METHODS